xmidt-org/ears/docs/Events.md

 Senders just need to send the event to downstream.
 It should not need to update the events (maybe?)

 ## Routing Manager Event Acknowledgement (internal developer)
-An event as an `Ack` function to acknowledge that an event is done and should not be used further.
+An event owner should use the `Ack` function to acknowledge that an event is done and should not be used further.
 (Think of it as a destructor for an event).
 Once an event is <strong>Acked</strong>, subsequent `SetPayload`, `Clone`, and `WithContext` call will return an error.

 Event acknowledgements are necessary so that we know can track if all events in an event tree are acknowledged so that the root event is considered handled.